-Of course, the average of the idiosyncratic error terms tend towards zero, given a large number of draws.
+he average of the idiosyncratic error terms tend towards zero, given a large number of draws.

 Re-smoothed returns mimic the underlying characteristics of the reported returns to a greater degree than the de-smoothed returns at the cost of not reflecting the true economic changes in value over time.
 The factor de-smoothed returns are computed first by computing the de-smoothed returns as previously described.
 Then the re-smoothed returns are calculated as: